 Degree Requirement Overview for Accelerated Programs:

-- Continued matriculation in the Accelerated RN to BS/MS programs requires maintenance of a GPA of 3.00 for all courses taken at SUNYIT.
+- Continued matriculation in the Accelerated RN to BS/MS programs requires maintenance of a GPA of 3.00 for all courses taken at SUNY Poly.

-- A student must also maintain a GPA of 3.00 in all graduate nursing courses and may not have more than two (2) “C”s on record at the time of graduation.
+- A student must also maintain a GPA of 3.00 in all graduate nursing courses.

 - Up to 12 credits in select graduate nursing courses can simultaneously apply to the BS and MS degrees.
 See Department of Nursing & Health Professions for selection.

-- Graduate status begins at the 2nd fall term in the student’s program of study.
+- Graduate status begins at the 2nd fall term in the student’s program of full-time study.

 - Upon completion of the accelerated program, both BS and MS degrees will be conferred.